applied-meta-omics-ethz-2023/metagenomics-workshop/module-3/README.md

 ```

 7. Run clust-o-matic on the pre-processed Eremiobacterota results from antiSMASH testing out different clustering thresholds. <br>
-**Note:** In order to convert the antiSMASH output you can use available tools or your favorite langauge Genbank to FASTA format and modify the FASTA headers to fit the following format.
+**Note:** In order to convert the antiSMASH output you can use available tools or your favorite langauge to convert Genbank files to FASTA format and modify the FASTA headers using the following **[clust-o-matic](https://github.com/Helmholtz-HIPS/clustomatic_source)**  convention.
 ```
 >BGCNUM_PROTEINNUM
 ```
-A Python script in order to do this taking your antiSMASH output folder as an example```~/metagenomic-workshop/module-3/scripts/gb2fasta.py``` which takes the antismash output as the first argument and the name of a new FASTA file to be written as the second argument is provided.
+A python script which takes the antismash output directory as the first argument and the name of a new combined FASTA file to be written as the second argument is provided in ```~/metagenomic-workshop/module-3/scripts/gb2fasta.py```.

 <details>
 <summary><i>Click for more detailed instructions:</I></summary>